 Moreover, the clientele at Masoch Cafe isn’t what you’d expect either.
 Masoch Cafe attracts groups of students, couples on quirky first dates and BFFs catching up over cocktails.
 It’s the kind of venue where you go to enjoy the novelty of such a naughty theme in a very safe and mainstream environment, and if you visit Masoch Cafe in the hopes of experiencing a seedy fetish night then you’ll be sorely disappointed.

-I really enjoyed the nights that I spent at Masoch Cafe.
-Whether you want to go for a cheeky afternoon tipple, or get drunk in the basement at 4am, Masoch Cafe has you covered.
+When it comes to nightlife in Lviv, Masoch Cafe really is a must-visit.
+I really enjoyed the nights that I spent at Masoch Cafe, and whether you want to go for a cheeky afternoon tipple, or get drunk in the basement at 4am, Masoch has you covered.

 They have really honoured the BDSM theme at Masoch, and I loved the attention to detail in the decor, the staff’s uniforms and the items on the menu (however unappetising some of them looked!).
 The whole place really is an ode to Leopold von Sacher-Masoch, with his portrait on the wall, his statue acting as doorman, and his quotes about female supremacy littering the menu.
 Masoch Cafe is also incredibly cheap, which is surprising for such a gimmicky venue.